 Specifies that output from the Erlang shell is to be sent to a "debug log".
-The log file is named <servicename>.debug or <servicename>.debug .<N>, where <N> is an integer from 1 through 99.
+The log file is named <servicename>.debug.<N>, where <N> is an integer from 1 through 99.
 The log file is placed in the working directory of the service (as specified in WorkDir).